rdkcentral/Lightning-SDK/docs/plugins/lifecycle.md

 The App can be put in a `paused` state by the platform.
 This will emit the `pause` event under the `Lifecycle` namespace.

-In the callback, the App can execute some logic, such as saving state, sending out analytics calls etc. When completed, the App should call the `Lifecycle.paused()` method, indicating that the App is ready to be put in a _paused_ state
+In the callback of this pause listener, the App can execute some logic, such as saving state, sending out analytics calls etc.
+When completed, the App should call the `Lifecycle.paused()` method, indicating that the App is ready to be put in a _paused_ state

 Note that the platform can decide to pause the App _before_ the `paused()`-method is called, in case the App's pausing logic is taking too long.